 In the summer of 2020, Moto responded to say they were trialling cheaper fuel prices.
 Moto's commitment was to compete with local petrol stations (though specifically not local supermarkets) at selected sites, to see whether lower prices would sell in higher volumes.
 Moto have commissioned a specially-created road sign to promote their cheaper fuel prices.

 If they were to roll this out nationwide, it could be the motorway network's first ever fuel price war.
-Currently their promotion is available at Bridgwater, Donington, Frankley and Lancaster, with Donington also trialling attended service.
+Their promotion has been available at Bridgwater, Donington, Frankley and Lancaster, but only the latter two continued it into 2021.
+Donington has also trialled attended service, while Wetherby is planning a new large price display.

 When the first motorway services were being designed, the emphasis was on the motoring side of things.
 Operators were expected to sell fuel, repair broken vehicles and operate a recovery service - the food and toilets were almost a mere a bit on the side.
 Those 'services' that were available for your vehicle are the reason that today we tend to call these places "service areas", "service stations" or just "services".